 What is personal data processing legal audit?
 Why should we conduct GDPR audit?
 What are its goals and features?
 How to organize the personal data processing according to best practices?
-Are there any universal recommendations?
+Are there any recommendations?
 What is the future of data processing regulation?
 What changes in the legislation of Ukraine should bring it in line with European regulations?
 These are just some of the issues covered in this article.

 The author of the article has extensive experience in various fields of law – from criminal law and procedure to intellectual property law.
 However, starting from 2018, legal relations in the field of personal data processing and protection was chosen as the main vector of professional development.
-Deep understanding of the essence of personal data processing and various work experience, including working as a public prosecutor, allowed, among the first in Ukraine, to start the practice of personal data processing legal audits for compliance with the GDPR requirements.
+Deep understanding of the essence of personal data processing and various experience, including working as a public prosecutor, allowed, among the first in Ukraine, to start the practice of personal data processing legal audits for compliance with the GDPR requirements.

 The author, Yevgeniy Movchun is a lawyer, a legal auditor and a GDPR compliance expert.
 He also currently holds the position of the chairman of the NGO Legal Support.
 One of his priorities and the NGO Legal Support aims is to promote the maximum implementation of EU regulatory rules on personal data protection in Ukrainian legislation.
 The efforts of the NGO Legal Support are also aimed at establishing contacts and cooperation with specialists from other countries, including within the framework of the International Association of Legal Auditors.